VirologyCharite/gb2seq/README.md

     translation: MFVFLVLLPLVSSQCVNLTTRTQLPPAYTNSFTRGVYYPDKVFRSSVLHSTQDLFLPFFSNVTWFHAISGTNGTKRFDNP...
 ```

-Or ask to see all known feature names (using `--names`).
-If you pass
+Or you can use `--names` to get a list of all feature names.
+If `--sars2`
-`--sars2`, each name is printed followed by a colon and a (possibly empty)
+is used, names are printed followed by a colon and a (possibly empty) list
-list of aliases:
+of aliases:

 ```sh
 $ describe-feature.py --sars2 --names